magento-meetup-austria/mage-meetup.at/index.md

 <div class="feature_container">
     <div class="feature">
         <p>Hallo und herzlich willkommen!
 Dieses Meetup ist eine Veranstaltung von der Community für die Community.
 Wir treffen uns seit 2012 und diskutieren über Magento und E-Commerce.</p>
+        <p><em>Note: even if big parts of our communication is in German here, we do <strong>welcome English speaking attendees</strong>!
+Many talks are in English and you will find plenty of people to talk to.
+If you want to give a talk in English, you find all the necessary info <a href="/speaker-info">here</a>.</em></p>
         <h1>Nächste Veranstaltung</h1>
         {% assign future_meetups = site.meetups | where: 'done', 'no' | sort: 'meetup_number' %}
         {% if future_meetups.size == 0 %}